PK0207/geology_final_project/README.md

 2. Between datasets whether these classifications match.

 # Data
-The first data set we are using is the GAIA DR3 TESS target star sample data set.
+The first data set we are using is from targets of the (Transiting Exoplanet Sattelite Survey) TESS planetary host star sample data set.
 This star sample includes stellar properties derrived from Gaia photometric observations and applied to stellar isochrone fitting to get the temperature, surface gravity, mass, and luminosities that we will use.
 This is considered to be one of largest and most thorough data available to astronomers, and was designed to estimate distances to stars.
 The data was made available through the Gaia [https://gea.esac.esa.int/archive/](online archive).

 Our second sample is from the Yu et al 2023 sample of revised extinctions and radii for 1.5 million stars observed by APOGEE, GALAH, and RAVE.
 This sample well known to provide a well derived and unbiased set of parameters for a large number of stars with both spectroscopic and photometric data.
 The data was made available throug [https://iopscience.iop.org/article/10.3847/1538-4365/acabc8#apjsacabc8t4](this paper) (Yu et al. 2023)